 by Isla Wynter

-This year everything’s a bit different – a pandemic, quarantine, and social distancing.
-Even Santa and his reindeer want to help keep everyone safe and healthy… by wearing their masks!
+My kids remember well when everything was a bit different in 2020 – a pandemic, quarantine, and social distancing.
+In this book, even Santa and his reindeer want to help keep everyone safe and healthy… by wearing their masks!
 No age listed.

 by Pat Mora and Magaly Morales

 Another classic book by award-winning author Pat Mora (we adore her books).
 This is a Latino twist on the classic “Twelve Days of Christmas” – with piñatas instead of partridges, burritos bailando (donkeys dancing), and lunitas cantando (singing moons).
+A favorite my kids want to read over and over!
 Preschool to grade 2.

 by Roseanne Greenfield Thong and Sara Palacios